By Manish Gaekwad Feb. 14, 2019

 My aunt had what they also called, the rotten morals of an uncivil man.
-She had never been to school, despised marriage, was separated from her spouse, did not have children, and lived well into her 50s, drinking, smoking, gambling, and fornicating once in a while with random drunk men she cared even less for.
+She had never been to school, despised marriage, was separated from her spouse, did not have children, and lived well into her 50s, drinking, smoking, gambling, and, once in a while, seeing random drunk boyfriends she cared even less for.

 Queer people who struggle to come out to their parents suffocate in fear because they have been raised to believe that being different is being dirty, vile, and shameful.

 At 19, when I met my aunt, my mother was scouting for a young girl to fix my engagement.
 We were being served tea by a chit of a girl in a shanty on the outskirts of Pune.
 It was bewildering, as I stood outside the house, wondering what to make of this all-too-real insanity.
 Mother said the Kanjar community would take us back into its antiquated folds.
-She had been branded an outcast after she was sold in a kotha in Kolkata.
 I disapproved of mother’s ideas but who did I have to seek counsel?